quentinjcm/portfolio/about/index.md

 title: About
 ---

-I am a London based 3D artist and film maker.
+I am a London based 3D artist and film maker currently working as a Senior Technical Artist at Marshmallow Laser Feast.
 I studied Computer Visualisation and Animation at Bournemouth University, graduating in 2017.
-I am currently working as a senior technical artist at Marshmallow Laser Feast.

-If you have interesting projects you think I could be useful for, or just want to get in touch, or want a private link to my showreel, please email me at <quentinjcm@hotmail.com>.
+If you would like to get in touch, or want a the password to my showreel, please email me at <quentinjcm@hotmail.com>.
 You can also find my CV [here](/cv/).